AlesTsurko/Mio/doc/pattern_syntax.md

 ```
 <img src="img/0012.png" height="70" />

-These methods can be combined in chains:
+Also you can "chain" rhythmic methods:
 ```Io
 "0*.
 0"
 ```
 <img src="img/0013.png" height="70" />

-And can be aplied to parenthesised groups:
+And apply them to parenthesised groups:
 ```Io
 "(00 0)**"
 ```
 <img src="img/0018.png" height="80" />

 ## Chords
-Inside of square brackets all the first-order beats will be played on one beat.
+All the first-order beats inside of square brackets will play on one beat.
 ```Io
 "[0 4 7]"
 ```
 <img src="img/0014.png" height="70" />

-Described above rhythmic rules also work here:
+Rhythmic rules also work here:
 ```Io
 "[0 4 7b]"
 ```